Clock Tower, St Albans

-The Clock Tower is a Grade I listed belfry in St Albans, England which was constructed between 1403 and 1412, believed to have been completed in 1405.
+The Clock Tower, St Albans is a Grade I listed belfry in St Albans, England which was constructed between 1403 and 1412, believed to have been completed in 1405.
 It has been claimed to be the only remaining medieval town belfry in England.
 Its construction has been seen as a protest against the power of the local abbey to regulate time-keeping in the town.

 Design

-The Clock Tower is 19.6 m high, and has 5 floors including the roof.
-Each floor is slightly narrower than the previous, with each floor being marked externally by a stone string.
-The outside of the Tower is faced in flint, has freestone dressings, including quoins on each corner.
-The stone battlemented parapet features gargoyles on each angle.
-The ground floor has three wide windows (one on each exposed face) under four centered, triple chamfered arches.
+The Clock Tower is 19.6 m high, and has five floors including the roof.
+Each floor is slightly narrower than the previous, with each floor being marked externally by a stone string course.
+The outside of the Tower is faced in flint, and has freestone dressings, including quoins on each corner.
+The stone-battlemented parapet features gargoyles on each angle.
+The ground floor has three wide windows (one on each exposed face) under four centred, triple chamfered arches.
 The second floor features 2 windows on each face, one above the other.
 Each window is cusped and rests under a square head.
 The third floor features the clock on the southern face, and a solitary window on the north.
 This is a cusped ogee window with trefoils carved into the spandrels.
 The fourth floor similarly has cusped ogee windows, however, on this floor they appear on each face, and are doubles.
-The top floor of the Clock Tower doubles as its roof, which can be reached via a 93 step spiral staircase.
+The top floor of the Clock Tower doubles as its roof, which can be reached via a 93-step spiral staircase.